virtualcitySYSTEMS/map-ui/documentation/QUERY_PARAMETER.md

 # virtualcityMAP URL Parameters Explained

 In a virtualcityMAP, you can create a link using the "_Generate Link (Share Current View of the Map)_" function that allows the map to return to the exact view you had when the link was created.
 This means that the map's current view, active layers (things you can see on the map), and information for certain plugins will be restored when the link is used to open a new map.
+The link can also be manually modified or created to open a map.
+Specifically, the Viewpoint can include an EPSG Code that references the default coordinate system of the map.
+If no EPSG Code is included, it assumes the coordinates are in WGS84.
+Additionally, a simple Extent with an EPSG Code of the default coordinate system can be used to open the map at a specific location.

 The URL generated for this purpose includes several parameters in a json format, which are explained below.